 - Doesn’t have Multisite support.

-- Customising your membership site will need a developer’s help.
+- Customizing your membership site will need a developer’s help.

 - It may not be the best option for a membership site with complex rules.

-- Though there is no limit in a number of members, there has been complains when handling a huge number of members.
+- Though there is no limit in several members, there have been complaints when handling a huge number of members.

 Restrict Content Pro

 Restrict Content Pro is another useful WordPress membership plugin.
 It is very feature-rich and also has good integrations and add-ons.
 But the design is as user-friendly as MemberPress, and it takes a little longer to learn and to launch the membership site.

 If you are selling downloadable products for your members, then it is your best option because it has the best integrations with Easy Digital Downloads.
 It also allows for WordPress user role-based memberships.

 Payments: PayPal, Stripe, Authorize.net, Braintree, and 2Checkout.
 It also has API that allows building custom payment gateways